dobeok/dobeok.github.io/_posts/2023-02-23-predict-loan.md

 ---
 layout: post
-title: Predict loan defaults
+title: Predicting loan defaults
 date:   2023-02-23 12:00:00 +0700
 tags: sklearn classification
-featured_img:
+featured_img: /assets/images/posts/predict-loan-default/notebook_20_0.png

 ---
 ## Introduction

 * The goal of this task is to fit a statistical model to historical credit data and then use the model to estimate the value of current loans.